stkptr/gdsodium/README.md

 graphical-only, you should have some menu option which shows a list of licenses, including the licenses for godot-cpp and libsodium.

+GDSodium is mainly a collection of static methods which closely follow libsodium's API.
+The exceptions are the piecewise utilities (generic hash, sign, stream, box, etc.) which are objects that are instantiated.

+All\* instantiable objects have the following methods:
+- `new()` allocates the object, returning a new one
+- `start(args, ...)` initializes the object with the given args
+- `create(args, ...)` allocates and initializes the object

+\*: *Data objects (like GDSodiumKeyPair) only have new and create.*

+Once created, an object can be `start()`ed many times, each time resetting the internal state.

 ## Supported architectures

 - Windows: `x86_32`, `x86_64`